 Jean holds a BSc.
 (Hons) in Counselling and Psychotherapy from Middlesex University London and Certificates in Psychology, Youth Justice, Restorative Practices and Mediation from NUI Maynooth.
 Jean is also skilled in Mindfulness, Child and Adolescent Psychotherapy, Play & Family Therapy, Motivational Interviewing, and Cognitive Behaviour Therapy.

-Since 2000 Judith developed and offered a range of restorative practices to educators, church communities, and businesses in Rochester NY.
-More recently she worked for the organization Partners in Restorative Initiatives (PiRI) in Rochester NY.
+Judith’s initial introduction to restorative practices came while she was living in the USA.
+She developed and offered a range of restorative practices to educators, church communities, and businesses in Rochester, NY.
+More recently she worked for the organization Partners in Restorative Initiatives (PiRI) in Rochester, NY.
 She is a certified Circle facilitator and Circle facilitator trainer, as well as a certified trainer with the Center for Nonviolent Communication.

 Mick is an accomplished and highly effective professional educator recognised for experience in school leadership, strategic planning and development, training and public speaking.
 With over thirty years over working in senior positions in education and local authority work; experience in regulatory work, as a trustee for a national organisation.

 Trained in interpersonal and family mediation.
 Accredited as a restorative justice conference facilitator.
 A seasoned practitioner in all roles for building strong relationships and facilitating communication between team members or course participants.